sigstore/root-signing/playbooks/ORCHESTRATION.md

 ### Adding a Root Key

-Instruct any new root keyholder to follow [Registering a new root key](tuf-on-ci/SIGNER.md#one-time-setup-for-new-keyholders).
+Instruct any new root keyholder to follow [One-time setup for new keyholders](tuf-on-ci/SIGNER.md#one-time-setup-for-new-keyholders).

 This will create the following structure.